All wood burning artists will have this thought cross their mind at some point, how can I make sure my wood burning art doesn’t fade?

-In this post, I will go over reasons why your pyrography artwork may fade over time and things you can do to help prevent it.
+In this post, I will go over possible reasons your pyrography artwork may fade over time and how you can try to prevent it.
 Plus, I will share my favorite wood to burn on and other tips as well!
-Keep reading for more. π
+Keep reading for more. 🙂

 Does wood burning art actually fade?

-Fading is usually so slight and while I haven’t seen my work in twenty + years yet, I know that fading is never usually extreme.
-You just have to be aware of this possibility as you start a wood burning project.
+Fading is usually so slight and while I haven’t seen my work in 20+ years yet, I know that fading is never usually extreme.

 How long does it take for wood burned art to fade?

-This can take years, whether that be a few years or ten + years, or never.
+This can take years.
+Whether that be a few years, 10 years, or never.
 Once again, it isn’t guaranteed your piece will fade.
-Don’t read this post afraid that your art will fade.
-All you need to do is take the precautionary steps to help PREVENT your work from fading, and that’s all you can really do.
+Don’t read this post afraid that your wood burning art will fade.
+All you need to do is take the precautionary steps to help PREVENT your work from fading, and that’s all you can do.

 When you work with natural materials like wood, anything can happen.
-Creating art on wood is much different than a piece of paper or a canvas because well, wood is natural!
-As wood burning artists, this is a part of the process and we have to be aware of it.
+Creating art on wood is much different than a piece of paper or canvas because of the natural surface.
+As wood burning artists, this is a part of the process and we have to be aware of it while creating.

 What can fade pyrography art?